Montague James Mathew

-Lieutenant General Montague James Mathew (18 August 1773 – 19 March 1819) was an Anglo-Irish soldier and politician, a member of the Irish House of Commons for Ballynakill until 1800 and of the House of Commons of the United Kingdom for County Tipperary from 1806 until his death in 1819.

-In politics, he was both a Whig and a supporter of Catholic Emancipation and other Roman Catholic causes, which brought him into conflict with many members of his class in Ireland.
+Lieutenant-General Montague James Mathew (18 August 1773 – 19 March 1819) was a British Army officer and politician who was a member of the Irish House of Commons for Ballynakill until 1800 and of the House of Commons of the United Kingdom for County Tipperary from 1806 until his death in 1819.
+In politics, he was both a Whig and a supporter of Catholic emancipation and other Roman Catholic causes, which brought him into conflict with many members of his class in Ireland.

 Life

 Mathew was the second son of Francis Mathew, 1st Earl Landaff.
 He was commissioned into the British Army as a cornet in 1792, became a lieutenant in 1793, and on 13 September 1794 was promoted lieutenant-colonel in the 114th Foot, a new regiment raised that year by his father.
 He was further promoted colonel in 1800, major general on 25 April 1808, and lieutenant general on 4 June 1813.

 From 1797 to 1800, Mathew was a member of the Irish House of Commons for Ballynakill in what was then Queen's County, succeeding Eyre Coote.

 In 1806, Mathew was proposed as a member of Dublin's Kildare Street Club but was blackballed by no fewer than eighty-five members, so was rejected.
 His brother Francis Mathew, 2nd Earl Landaff, denounced the "eighty-five scoundrels", who he claimed had all promised him they would give his brother their support, and stalked out of the club, never to return.